 During the third quarter of fiscal 2013, the Board of Directors of the Company approved a world-wide restructuring plan in line with the Company's strategy, including its continuing shift to cloud and mobile computing ("Fiscal 2013 Plan").
-The plan resulted in a reduction of approximately 500 positions and the consolidation of eight leased facilities, with an aggregate charge of \$46.0 million to date.
-During the three and six months ended July 31, 2013, Autodesk recorded restructuring charges of \$1.7 million and \$2.1 million, respectively.
-As of July 31, 2013, the personnel and facilities related actions included in this restructuring plan were substantially complete.
+The approved plan resulted in a reduction of approximately 500 positions and the consolidation of eight leased facilities, with an aggregate charge of \$46.2 million to date.
+As of October 31, 2013, the personnel and facilities related actions included in this restructuring plan were substantially complete.